jedi-academy/learn-4711/data/tutorials/ci-unit.md

 There is some HTML shown before the test results - the output from the default controller.
-A proper approach would use the CI unit test support classes to avoid this, but no time to figure that out at the moment :(
+A proper approach would use the CI unit test support classes to avoid this, but we don't want to worry about that for this lab :(

 ##Test the collection